-Why significant How our audit addressed the key audit matter The valuations of right-of-use assets, buildings and investment properties, carried at \$16.6m, \$0.5m and \$24.4m respectively, are important to our audit as they represent significant judgment areas and a significant percentage (84%) of the total assets of the Company.
+The valuations of right-of-use assets, buildings and investment properties, carried at \$19m, \$0.5m and \$24m respectively, are important to our audit as they represent significant judgment areas and a significant percentage (81%) of the total assets of the Company.
 The valuations of right-of-use assets, buildings and investment properties are subjective and are highly dependent on assumptions and estimates.

 The company has recorded these assets at fair value based on an independent external valuation for the portfolio of assets, which has been allocated to individual assets by the Company.

+How our audit addressed the key audit matter

-In gaining our audit evidence we: assessed the Company's processes for the selection of the external valuers, the determination of the scope of work of the valuers, and the consideration and acceptance of the valuation reported by the external valuers. evaluated the qualifications, capability and competence of the external valuers.
-We also read the terms of engagement of the valuers to determine whether there were any matters that might have affected their objectivity or limited the scope of their work. assessed the appropriateness of the classification of assets between land & buildings, right of use assets and investment properties.
-This assessment included assessing the appropriateness of the allocation of a portion of right-of-use assets as investment property as a consequence of the nature of the use of those assets to generate a rental income stream.
+In gaining our audit evidence we:

+- assessed the Company's processes for the selection of the external valuers, the determination of the scope of work of the valuers, and the consideration and acceptance of the valuation reported by the external valuers. - evaluated the objectivity, capabilities and competence of the external valuers.
+We also read the terms of engagement of the valuers to determine whether there were any matters that might have affected their objectivity or limited the scope of their work. - assessed the appropriateness of the classification of assets between land & buildings, right of use assets and investment properties.
+This assessment included assessing the appropriateness of the allocation of a portion of right-of-use (ie leased) assets as investment property as a consequence of the nature of the use of those assets to generate a rental income stream.